FoodyFood/virtual-saas-control-plane/README.md

 ## Closing Remarks

-Hopefully someone finds this useful, there is no error handling and there are no tests, this was assembled in a matter of hours on a Saturday night, so don't expect wonders.
+Hopefully someone finds this useful, there is no error handling, and there are no tests.
+This was assembled in a matter of hours on a Saturday night, so don't expect wonders.